Can't upgrade right now? You can find older versions of ReGraph here.

 We've changed the way that ReGraph handles the view.
 By default, we'll maximize the visibility of changes to the Chart, while minimizing the amount the view moves.
 This helps keep the user informed as they manipulate the state of the chart.

-option lets you control this behavior, or switch it off entirely if you want to ensure the viewport won't move.
+A new fit option lets you control this behavior, or switch it off entirely if you want to ensure the viewport won't move.

 In addition, we've introduced a new set of instance methods for the Chart and Time Bar which allow direct manipulation of the view.

-As a result of these changes, the String values in the view
+As a result of these changes, the String values in the view prop for the Chart have been deprecated.

 The Time Bar view prop has been deprecated entirely.